-What action, if any, have you already taken to try and resolve your complaint.
-(Who did you speak to and what was the response)?

-THE STATE OF THE S

-DETAILS OF YOUR COMPLAINT

-(Please attach to your completed form and any supporting/corroborating evidence you have available, including a record of any discussions you have had with school in
+/hat action, if Vho did you s any, have you already taken to try ar beak to and what was the response) nd resolve your complaint. ? ease attach to UR COMPLAINT your completed form and any supporting cluding a record of any discussions you complaint) ng/corroborating evidence you u have had with school in

-connection with the complaint)